utof/repulsive-curves-sveltekit/README.md

-thoughts:

-wtf even L2 is getting stuck. something is up with the gradients. but wtf does barycenter do. i think it doesnt work.
-Remove THE LINE SEARCH

-# QUESTIONS:

-WHAT IS LINE SEARCH??
+# QUESTIONS (and out-there ideas)

-project constraints kinda works but how does it work
+- ~~project constraints kinda works but how does it work~~

-what if find the subvertices that cause the most amount of energy (the intersecting ones) and kinda disable them to allow nonplanar graphs to not be crazy?
+- what if find the subvertices that cause the most amount of energy (the intersecting ones) and kinda disable them to allow nonplanar graphs to not be crazy?

+### thoughts:
+- ~~wtf even L2 is getting stuck. something is up with the gradients.~~
+- ~~Remove THE LINE SEARCH~~
+- [ ] wanna have a nice archive of the struckthrough stuff to see my progress and see how my understanding of the project changes

-# todo:
+# todo

+### for my own sake
+- [ ] WHAT IS LINE SEARCH??
+- [ ] understand exactly how barycenter works
+  - [ ] same for constraint-jacobian making
+  - [ ]

-## plugin system
+### plugin system/modularity/microserviceness

-[ ] ability to define a constraint
+- [ ] ability to define a constraint

 ### logic

-[ ] fix analytical by giving only cpp + js files. upd 2/25/25 what??
+- [ ] fix analytical derivative by giving only cpp + js files to gpt prompt

 console log only every 1 sec or at the end of operations